kubevirt/kubevirt/docs/libvirt-node-networking.md

 # Add an extra route which allows accessing the $DEV_IP through mv4
 ip route add $DEV_IP/32 via $DEV_SUBNET.13 dev mv4

-# ping from container to host
+# ping from container to the hosts new ipvlan IP
 ip netns exec ns1 ping $DEV_SUBNET.13

+# ping from container to the hosts old IP
+ip netns exec ns1 ping $DEV_IP
 ```

 In this scenario, we can keep the IP of our main interface in place, and only